magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 {% if docsPrefix == "pe/" or docsPrefix contains "paas/" %}
 Let's consider an example with the following event: A new alarm with the type 'High Temperature' has been created for the device 'Compressor NM-56'.

-The notification in ThingsBoard may look like this:
+The notification in IoT Hub may look like this:

 ![image](/images/user-guide/notifications/templates/templates-alarms-pe.png)
 {% endif %}
 {% if docsPrefix == null %}
 Let's consider an example with the following event: A new alarm with the type "High Temperature" has been created for the device 'Compressor BJ-66'.

-The notification in ThingsBoard may look like this:
+The notification in IoT Hub may look like this:

 ![image](/images/user-guide/notifications/templates/templates-alarms-ce.png)
 {% endif %}